decarv/gsoc24/README.md

 ### 2.2.
 Phase 2 Details

-With testing and profiling, I intend to establish a method to measure how the implementation of the event loop is evolving in comparison to previous pgagroal versions and to previous versions.
+With testing, I intend to establish rigorous methods for measuring whether the implementation of the new I/O layer is correct and how it is evolving during the refactoring phase.

-Tests could be conducted through testing frameworks in C or simply by evaluating the behavior with simulated Postgres client connections using shell scripts.
+I believe that the state of the experimental implementation in Phase 1 should clarify how we should test for correctness.
+I also believe, however, the performance tests are agnostic to the first implementation and could be designed even before Phase 1.

+For consistency in the approach, I propose defining tests in a posterior phase, after the Phase 1 implementation.

+#### 2.2.1.
+Functional Tests

+I propose the creation of tests using testing frameworks in C.
 A unit test framework can be selected from [9], for example, and this decision should be aligned with the community in a discussion on GitHub.

-The state of the implementation in Phase 1 should clarify what we should be testing and how we should approach these tests.
+Testing the application should be followed by a coding period to fix any identified issues or rollback to the previous application state.

+The functional tests should be implemented right after the implementation of Phase 1 in order to ensure correctness and should be run after every refactoring after the first implementation to ensure that no regression in functionality appears.

+#### 2.2.2.
+Performance Tests

-Profiling could be conducted using Linux tools such as strace, gprof, and perf.
-The methodology for this will also need to be aligned with the community in a discussion on GitHub.
+Performance tests could be conducted using Linux tools such as `gprof`, and `perf`.

+`gprof` may be the most useful after having a working version of the code, but before fully optimizing it.
+This tool is valuable for identifying how new features are affecting performance.

+`perf` is good for system level analysis, so it could be most useful at later stages of development.

 The profiling and testing should provide insights for further optimizations and improvements in the implementation.

+The specific benchmark criteria (performance metrics or KPIs) should be discussed with the community prior to the development of the strategy, but this should include attempts to measure latency, throughput, CPU usage, and memory footprint.
+In sum, we should be measuring for time and memory.

+Measuring resource utilization in this phase will enable the identification of bottlenecks in the code and places in the code where the new implementation can benefit from optimizations.

+The measurements made propose diving deeper into improvements that could be made to the simple event loop implementation of the previous phase.
+Here I intend to investigate the potential necessary changes in the structure of the main code, considering other optimizations (e.g., reducing system calls, investigating new features introduced in `io_uring_sqe` fields, kernel-side polling, cache performance, memory layout, vectorization).

 ## 3. Timeline